censeoproject/censeoproject.github.io/pilldispenser.markdown

 This was our final design:
 ![CAD design](images/CAD%20drawing%20%231.png)
 <br />This design worked the best out of all the designs, and the sensor detects the pill being dropped out of the dispenser 100% of the time.

-Here is the link to download the stl fil to load directly into a 3D printer software: [Cad file for break beam sensor holder](/images/Break%20Beam%20holder%20%233.stl)